 We tested AVG on a MacBook Air running Big Sur OS, then tested it again using Windows 10.
 When we ran the tests on our MacBook, the Deep Scan flew through over one million files in under 14 minutes.
 Similarly, when testing AVG on the Windows PC, we noticed no lag in system performance, and the scans were fast.
 The only issue we had with the interface was that since you can customize it with scheduled scans and other options, the ease of use may be lacking for some users.

 We put Norton to a thorough test running a Quick scan and Full scan to see what it could do.
 Note that Norton also offers Smart scan and Custom scan options.
 There were no system performance problems, even when we opened numerous browser tabs.
 The Full Scan checked over 600,000 files on our MacBook Air in under 10 minutes.
 The interface was easy to navigate and user-friendly.
-We took advantage of the junk file cleaner that removed unneeded files to clear up some real estate on our device.
+We utilized the junk file cleaner to remove unneeded files, freeing up some real estate on our device.

 FAQs